molgenis/molgenis-ops-galaxy/armadillo1/roles/tools_upgrade/README.md

 Example Playbook
 ----------------
-You can include the podman-role by adding the yaml block below.
+You can include the tools_upgrade-role by adding the yaml block below.

     - hosts: all
       roles:
        - role: tools_upgrade
+         vars:
+           enabled: true

 License
 -------